-For instance, you couldn’t just say “could you please move that chair” and assume the other person knew which item to move.
-You would have to say something like “that device for sitting upon, consisting of four legs and a straight back, made out of polished mahogany.”
-Of course even that might not be specific enough—let alone all the specificities that would have to go into describing what you meant by “could” and “you” and “move.”
+For instance, you couldn’t say “Would you please move that chair?” and assume the listener knew what to move.
+You’d have to say something like “Would you please move that device for sitting upon, consisting of four legs and a seat, made of polished mahogany?”
+Even that might not be specific enough—let alone all the specificities you’d need to describe “would” and “you” and “move.”

 Intelligence means making accurate generalizations

-In other words, you must combine the narrowly descriptive with the broadly generalizable—in a way that describes reality accurately (because it describes the truth of things), but not so accurately as to be useless (and unwieldy).
+In other words, you must combine the narrowly descriptive with the broadly generalizable—in a way that describes reality accurately (because it describes the truth of things), but not so accurately as to be unwieldy (which would be useless).

 Categories make it easier to think intelligently